 - If you or anyone in your household usually experiences headaches when in contact with strong odours, stay away from the newly laid area as much as possible.

 - Ensure that the carpet has been certified with the Australian Carpet Institute’s Green Label Plus

 If your house is fitted with older carpet, it is very important that you invest in regular carpet steam cleaning.
 Carpet has been proven to improve the air quality of your home, however, this desirable quality dissipates with age.
 Frequent deep cleaning and vacuuming is essential in ensuring that your carpet is healthy and emits as few VOC’s as possible.

 Jena’s Carpet Cleaning can assist you in minimising the threat of VOC’s in your home.
-Our experienced steam cleaning Melbourne staff can determine the levels of VOC’s embedded in your carpet, allowing us to target the affected areas and effectively limit the risk posed.
+Our experienced steam cleaning staff can determine the levels of VOC’s embedded in your carpet, allowing us to target the affected areas and effectively limit the risk posed.